onozaty/csvt/README.md

       --quote string   (optional) CSV quote.
 The default is '"' --sep string     (optional) CSV record separator.
 The default is CRLF.
       --allquote       (optional) Always quote CSV fields.
 The default is to quote only the necessary fields.
+      --bom            (optional) CSV with BOM.
+When reading, the BOM will be automatically removed without this flag.
 ```

 For example, when dealing with TSV files, change the delimiter to a tab as shown below.